Disclaimer: I used to work for Materialize which is one of the systems being compared in this post.

 On the other hand, lazy systems can't provide notifications when a certain output appears or changes because they won't even know about the output until asked to calculate it.
 This makes them poorly suited to eg monitoring.

 In practice, it seems that people tend to use eager systems and approximate laziness where needed by either running ad-hoc queries against the output or by adding a list of outputs-to-maintain into the inputs.
-Building a structured consistent system that can transparently switch between eager and lazy processing might be very useful.
+The only actually lazy structured system I'm aware of is noria, which is why this division doesn't appear on the map.